 Consider a Probiotic

-A probiotic geared toward vaginal health may help promote a healthy balance of bacteria in the vagina, and in turn, aid in keeping vaginal pH where it should be.
+A probiotic specifically geared toward supporting vaginal health may help promote a healthy balance of bacteria in the vagina, and in turn, aid in keeping vaginal pH where it should be.
 But the science is still unfolding, and not every product is created equal.
 If you struggle with vaginal infections or irritations, consider talking with your healthcare provider about the possible benefits of using a vaginal probiotic.
 Those containing specific Lactobacillus strains have been shown to help manage bacterial vaginosis, found one recent analysis.13

-Learn More About Your Vaginal pH
+Learn More About Your Feminine pH and Maintaining Vaginal Health

 If you notice that your vaginal pH falls outside of the typical range or that it changes, let your healthcare provider know.
 He or she can perform an exam to determine if an infection is the cause and recommend the right treatment option for you.